haclong9317/sgb_ui_website/credit-card-ui/GIT_WORKFLOW.md

 ## Best Practices
 1. Always pull the latest changes before starting work on a branch.
-2. Use descriptive names for branches (e.g., `feature/login-page`, `hotfix/payment-bug`).
+2. Use descriptive names for branches (e.g., `feature/ITB-5662-login-page`, `hotfix/ITB-5662-payment-bug`), branch names for features or hotfixes should include a corresponding prefix with the Jira ID, if available.
+3. When committing, provide a clear description and avoid blank.
+Include a corresponding prefix with the Jira ID, if available. (e.g., `ITB-5662.
+Add file Korean string.xml`).
-3. Test thoroughly before merging into `master` or `dev`.
+4. Test thoroughly before merging into `master` or `dev`.
-4. Use pull requests for code reviews before merging.
+5. Use pull requests for code reviews before merging.
-5. Delete branches after they are merged to keep the repository clean.
+6. Delete branches after they are merged to keep the repository clean.

 This workflow ensures a structured and efficient way to manage source code in a collaborative environment.